cwchentw/lightweight-cms/content/howto/how-to-manage-assets.md

 ECMAScript 6+ introduces many convenient features to improve code quality of JavaScript.
 However, they are unrecognized and unusable on older browsers.
 Babel transcompiles ES6+ code to corresponding ES5 one for browser compatibility.

+Original Babel keeps the same type system of Javascript.
+Flow enhances Babel code by adding type checking.

+Babel scripts are stored in *assets/js*.

 ### Images

 ### Fonts